2024 leak of U.S. intelligence on Israeli strike plans: Investigation

 United States security officials quickly began an investigation into the nature of the leak, including how the documents had been obtained and shared as well as the identity and background of the people involved with the leak.
 The investigation also worked to determine if the leaker was a part of the U.S. government, if the leak was obtained by a hack or data breach, and if any other confidential information had been obtained and placed at risk for being shared to public or hostile parties.

 Asif William Rahman (born 18 September 1990), a CIA analyst with top-secret clearance, was indicted on 7 November 2024 and arrested by the FBI as he arrived to work in Cambodia on 12 November.
 He was then transported to Guam.
 Rahman, a Yale University graduate and Cincinnati, Ohio native, had worked for the CIA since 2016.
-Rahman illegally downloaded and printed classified documented, then took them home, where he altered the items to obfuscate the source.
+Rahman illegally downloaded and printed classified documents, then took them home, where he altered the items to obfuscate the source.
 Beginning in the spring of 2024, he began distributing the documents.

 Rahman pleaded guilty in a Virginia federal court on 17 January 2025 to two counts of unlawfully retaining and transmitting classified defense information.
+He was sentenced to 37 months in prison.